-The depth of tread on each tyre must not be less than 2mm throughout a continuous band comprising:

-- The central three quarter of the breadth of tread - Around the entire circumference of the tyre
+- 3.5.1 The depth of tread on each tyre must not be less than 2mm throughout a continuous band comprising: - The central three quarter of the breadth of tread - Around the entire circumference of the tyre

-Vehicle structure, body, and general items
+3.6 Vehicle structure, body, and general items

-Bumpers
+3.6.1 Bumpers

-The bumper bars and mountings shall be in good condition and securely fixed to the vehicle.
-They shall not be secured with anything other than the correct fixing.

-Bumpers shall be of original construction.
-Tape or other material which is not part of the manufacturers' specification is not permitted.
+- 3.6.1.1 The bumper bars and mountings shall be in good condition and securely fixed to the vehicle.
+They shall not be secured with anything other than the correct fixing. - 3.6.1.2 Bumpers shall be of original construction.
+Tape or other material which is not part of the manufacturers' specification is not permitted as a permanent repair.
+However, tape may be used as a temporary measure to cover damaged areas while awaiting repair.

-Exterior Bodywork
+3.6.2 Exterior Bodywork

-All bodywork shall be in good condition.
-All panels shall be properly secure and paintwork should not detract from the overall appearance.

-Missing or insecure trim must be repaired or replaced within fourteen days.

-Excessive damage which causes sharp edges or projections, stone chips, dents or corrosion must be repaired within fourteen days.
+- 3.6.2.1 All bodywork shall be in good condition.
+All panels shall be properly secure and paintwork should not detract from the overall appearance. - 3.6.2.2 Missing or insecure trim must be repaired or replaced within fourteen days. - 3.6.2.3 Excessive damage which causes sharp edges or projections, stone chips, dents, or corrosion must be repaired within fourteen days.
 Tape or other material is not acceptable to permanently cover damaged areas.
 Tape may only be used as a temporary measure to cover damaged areas while awaiting repair.